dmarro89/dmarro89/README.md

 - 👋 Hi, I’m @dmarro89, Software Engineer @ UnoBravo
 - 👀 I’m interested in learning the latest technologies about the cloud!
-- 🌱 I’m currently learning typescript, react native and discovering Azure!
+- 🌱 I’m currently learning typescript, react native and discovering AWS & Azure!
 - 💞️ I’m looking to collaborate on every project needs help!
 - 📫 How to reach me : davideraffaele.marro@gmail.com